 Some manufacturers offer this as an extra when you are buying a new car.
 PPF is worth getting if you are spending a lot of money on a new car.
 But for most of us, it’s too expensive.
 For example, Tesla customers have paid over $3,000 for a full PPF wrap.

 Paint Protection Film Strips.

 Some people believe that a ceramic coating will prevent stone chips.
-Unfortunately this is not true.
-A ceramic coating will reduce that amount of scratches you get when you wash your car.
+Unfortunately, this is not true.
+A ceramic coating will reduce the number of scratches you get when you wash your car.
 They will even make your car easier to wash because dirt doesn’t stick to the paint so much.
 But it’s no good for preventing stone chips.
 Click here to read more about ceramic coatings.